fh255/HomeDecor/README.md

 - **`utils.js`:** Supplies functionality to components that utilize infinite scrolling.

 - **`NotFound404.js`:** Displays an error image and message if an invalid URL is accessed.
 The user is automatically redirected to the Home page after a few seconds.

+- **`NotificationContext.js`:** Provides global notification management, allowing components to access and update notifications through the `useNotification` hook within any part of the app.

 [Back to top](#home-Decor)